List of discontinued photographic films: Foma

-Fotochema, n.p.
-Hradec Králové was a manufacturer of photographic materials in the socialist Czechoslovakia.
+Fotochema, Hradec Králové was a manufacturer of photographic materials in Czechoslovakia.
 It was established in 1921 as a priavate company.
 In 1946 it was nationalized by a decree from the president of the republic.
-In 1950 all photochemical factories in Czechoslovakia were united under n.p.
-Fotochema, Hradec Králové.
-Fotochema had a broad manufacturing program which included black and white negative films, photographic papers, technical materials for medical, industrial and scientific use as well as color papers and color reversal films.
+In 1950 all photochemical factories in socialist Czechoslovakia were united under national enterprise Fotochema, Hradec Králové.
+Fotochema had a broad manufacturing program which included black and white negative films, photographic papers, technical materials for medical, industrial and scientific use as well as color papers and color films.

-In 1990 Fotochema's legal status was changed from national enterprise to state enterprise and all their subsidiary factories became independent.
-In 1995 Fotochema was privatised and underwent a substantial change in manufacturing program and focused solely on black and white photographic materials.
+In 1990 Fotochema's legal status was changed to state enterprise and all its subsidiary factories became independent.
+In 1995 Fotochema was privatised as Foma Bohemia spol. s r.o. and underwent a substantial change in manufacturing program and focused solely on black and white photographic and technical materials.
+Foma continues to manufacture black and white materials today.